Please do use the course Etherpad:

 $ python readings.py --min mydata.csv myotherdata.csv

-$ cat mydata.csv | readings.py --min
+STDIN so we can use it with pipes$ cat mydata.csv | readings.py --min

 We start with a script that doesn’t do all that